-GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Percentage of post-Cabinet media briefings and/or statements issued after ordinary Cabinet meetings per year Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Format and issue the statements and/or hold media briefings emanating out of Cabinet meetings held These will include both ordinary and special Cabinet meetings.
-Assumptions: Factors that are accepted as true and certain to happen without proof Post-Cabinet briefings will be held as planned Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable To issue the statement and/or hold a media briefing emanating out of a Cabinet Meeting held CALCULATION AND REPORTING CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of a post-Cabinet media statement following a media briefing Source/collection of data: Describes where the information comes from and how it is collected From the GCIS Media Liaison emails that result from the statements issued using that email address

-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
+GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Percentage of post-Cabinet media briefings and/or statements issued after ordinary Cabinet meetings per Identifies the title of the strategic-oriented goal, objective or year programme performance indicator.

+Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+Format and issue the statements and/or hold media briefings emanating out of Cabinet meetings held Assumptions: Factors that are accepted as true and certain to happen without proof Post-Cabinet briefings will be held as planned Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable To issue the statement and/or hold a media briefing emanating out of a Cabinet Meeting held CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of a post-Cabinet media statement following a media briefing Source/collection of data: Describes where the information comes from and how it is collected From the GCIS Media Liaison emails that result from the statements issued using that email address Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Directorate: Media Engagement Who is responsible for collecting the data?
 D: Media Engagement D: Parliamentary Office Who is responsible for checking and verifying the data captured?
-CD: Media Engagement Means of verification (evidence) Post-Cabinet Statement or media briefing attendance register Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control None INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Media Engagement
+CD: Media Engagement

+Means of verification (evidence) Post-Cabinet Statement or media briefing attendance register Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control None INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: Media Engagement